walkamongus/realmd/README.markdown

 * Username and password
 * Kerberos keytab file

-It also optionaly manages the contents of the Kerberos client configuration and SSSD configuration files.
+It also optionally manages the contents of the Kerberos client configuration and SSSD configuration files.

 ## Setup